Above: Links to Performance

 networks since 2002 but there is confusion about what "multi-radio" means,

 and why Meshdynamics' patented tree-based framework sets us apart.
-Three take
+Quick take aways:

 The inability of single radio backhauls to simultaneously transmit and